- May 16, 2017

 In his 1962 State of the Union Address, President John F. Kennedy famously said, “The time to repair the roof is when the sun is shining.”
 He could just as easily have chosen vehicle maintenance as his metaphor.
 There is no reason to wait until you are broken down on the side of the road to start checking fluids and hoses.
 Do it at home before you leave.
 Better yet, take your vehicle to a certified mechanic for a pre-trip inspection.

 3) Be aware of drivers from out of town.

 Californians share the road with millions of tourists every summer.
-Because these visitors are not accustomed to driving here, they are more likely to make a mistake behind the wheel.
+Because these visitors are not accustomed to driving here, they are more likely to make a mistake behind the wheel, increasing the likelihood of events that necessitate the involvement of a rear end collision lawyer.
 This long-held hypothesis – that drivers on unfamiliar roads are more likely to get into an accident – has now been confirmed by a study published by the University of Michigan Transportation Research Institute.
 So, watch for those out-of-state license plates and use defensive driving techniques when necessary.

 4) Obey crosswalk and bike lane rules.

 Vehicles collide with pedestrians and bicyclists far too often in our communities.
 Consider these 2016 fatality statistics compiled by the California Highway Patrol:

 |County in California||Number of fatal vehicle/pedestriancollisions||Number of fatal vehicle/bicycle collisions|

 Summertime means more people walking and biking along our streets.
 Drivers should anticipate their presence and obey the traffic rules designed to protect them.

 5) Never drive intoxicated – no matter what.